Electrical safety advice

 Electricity is part of our everyday life, and most of the time we use it without thinking.
 However, we should all be aware of the hidden dangers.
 This advice will help you stay as safe as possible.

 When to get wiring checked

-If the wiring in your home is more than 20 years old, we recommend you arrange for it to be checked.
+If the wiring in your home is more than 20 years old, we recommend you get it checked.

 What we can do for you

 In some parts of the country we offer wiring maintenance protection.
 And for extra peace of mind, we've been independently assessed by NICEIC and ELECSA to be in full compliance with all the latest regulations.

 Water conducts electricity, and not all electrical equipment is insulated to keep out water.
 If water gets into the equipment, it becomes dangerous.
 It's also dangerous to touch equipment, plugs and switches with wet hands, so make sure you dry your hands thoroughly before touching them.

 Checking the user manual when cleaning electrical equipment

 It's fine to clean electrical equipment.
 The manufacturer usually tells you how to do this safely in a user manual that comes with the equipment.
 We also advise switching off and unplugging the equipment before doing this.

 Check plugs and wires regularly to make sure they aren't showing any signs of damage, as this can lead to short-circuits.
 A short-circuit could cause electrocution or result in a fire.
 If you find any damage or loose connections, switch the equipment off, unplug it and get it fixed straight away.